okuujustin/Analysis-on-Global-Coronavirus-Case_rate-Death_rate-and-Vaccination_impact/README.md

 According to data from Our World in Data, the cumulative number of confirmed COVID-19 cases worldwide reached substantial figures, reflecting the virus's extensive spread.
 The death rate, while varying across regions and periods, underscored the severity of the pandemic's impact on public health.

 Vaccination efforts have been pivotal in mitigating the virus's effects.
 The introduction and widespread administration of COVID-19 vaccines have been associated with a notable decrease in both case and death rates.
-Data indicates that vaccinated populations experienced lower mortality rates compared to their unvaccinated counterparts, highlighting the efficacy of vaccines in preventing severe outcomes.
+Data indicate that vaccinated populations experienced lower mortality rates compared to their unvaccinated counterparts, highlighting the efficacy of vaccines in preventing severe outcomes.

 Despite these advancements, challenges such as vaccine distribution disparities and the emergence of new variants have posed ongoing obstacles.
 Continued efforts in vaccination campaigns, public health interventions, and global cooperation remain essential to manage and eventually overcome the pandemic's enduring impact.